-Kicking off in earnest in the 1970s, it's now estimated that at least 100,000 people take part in a pub quiz every week.
+Kicking off in earnest in the 1970s, it’s now estimated that at least 100,000 people take part in a pub quiz every week.
 For a pub owner, it’s a no-brainer.
-Monday to Thursday (the quietest nights) are the most popular to run a quiz and, say landlords, quizzers drink more than football fans.
+Monday to Thursday (the quietest nights) are the most popular to run a quiz and, say, landlords, quizzers drink more than football fans.
 Where some sports viewers might nurse a pint for the whole game, pub quiz participants like to keep lubricated throughout – which can take a couple of hours or more.
-Over in America they call them ‘trivia nights’ but, frankly, they are a pale imitation of our mighty gatherings.
+Over in America, they call them ‘trivia nights’ but, frankly, they are a pale imitation of our mighty gatherings.
 There’s very little drunkenness, for example.

-It's also a great way to enjoy time with friends that doesn’t entail the interminable moaning about work/family/other friends.
+It’s also a great way to enjoy time with friends that don’t entail the interminable moaning about work/family/other friends.
 There’s a structure to the night that keeps things moving along nicely.
 And if you’ve managed to corral a group with a diverse knowledge base (any more than 10 of you is frowned upon, by the way), then there’s a good chance that the prize – a bar tab, for instance – will cover the cost of the drinks you sink.

-Competitive fun is a hallmark of British night time culture and the pub quiz, we’re sure, will continue to attract fans of obscure facts for years to come.
+Competitive fun is a hallmark of British nighttime culture and the pub quiz, we’re sure, will continue to attract fans of obscure facts for years to come.

 Oh, and the answer is St John’s Wood.
 Keep that nugget safely stored in your cerebellum.
 You never know when you might need it.